-To adjust caster with shims, you’ll need to first locate the shims.
+To adjust the caster with shims, you’ll need to first locate the shims.
 There are generally two shims per caster, one on each side.
 Once you’ve found the shims, you’ll need to remove them and measure the thickness.

 The thickness of the shims will determine how much caster adjustment is needed.
-To make a positive caster adjustment, the shims will need to be thicker on the side that the caster is to be increased.
+To make a positive caster adjustment, the shims will need to be thicker on the side where the caster is to be increased.

 - If your vehicle has a shim-adjustable caster, you’ll need to make adjustments if you install new suspension components or change the height of your vehicle

 - Caster is the angle of the steering pivot when viewed from the side of the vehicle

 - Too much caster can make the steering feel heavy, while too little caster can make the steering feel light

 - You can usually adjust the caster by adding or removing shims between the suspension components

 - Park your vehicle on a level surface and jack up the front end